IbnuSabilGitHub/Pneumonia-Detection-API/doc/RATE_LIMITING_SUMMARY.md

 ## 🎯 Overview

-This documentation provides comprehensive coverage of the **Advanced Rate Limiting** system implemented to protect against **IP Switching Attacks** in the Pneumonia Detection API.
+This documentation provides comprehensive coverage of the **Advanced Rate Limiting** system implemented with **In-Memory Storage** to protect against **IP Switching Attacks** in the Pneumonia Detection API.

 ## 📁 Documentation Files